m-deluca64/TurboEngine/README.md

+TurboEngine is a custom game engine our team Turboclock is working on.
+Its developed in UWP/WinRT C++ and targets the Windows10 and XboxOne platforms.
+The main gameplay is that players can create levels (similar to Halo's forge) and then play as a Tank fighting against either friends over the network, or ai tanks.
+My main contribution is to this project is gameplay systems and the AI.

-GAM300/350 project on team Turboclock.
-This repo represents code snippits I've contributed towards the project.
+This repo represents code snippits I've contributed towards the project, specifically some of the Tank combat behaviors.
 This project is currently under development.
 As a result, this snippet is from a previous milestone our team reached.
 Expect this repository to update as the project develops.

 **AISystem.cpp**